 Tim is Chairman of the Banking, Housing and Urban Affairs Committee and serves on several other important committees, including the powerful Appropriations Committee; the Energy and Natural Resources Committee and the Indian Affairs Committee.

 As South Dakota's senior Senator, he has worked to improve the lives of South Dakotans while establishing a strong record in the Senate.
-As an appropriator, Tim worked to secure $10 million to fund a deep underground science lab at the Homestake mine in Lead, and created incentives to benefit our state's ethanol industry and farming community.
-Tim has proven to be a strong voice for South Dakota in Washington, defending our interests time and again, including fighting to save Ellsworth Air Force Base and keeping important projects like the Lewis and Clark water system on track.
+The 2014 farm bill contained Tim’s Country of Origin Label provisions, crucial for South Dakota’s livestock producers.
+As an appropriator, Tim worked to secure $10 million to fund a deep underground science lab at the Homestake mine in Lead.
+Tim played a key role in the creation and expansion of the Renewable Fuel Standard for ethanol benefiting our farmers.
+Tim has proven to be a strong voice for South Dakota in Washington, defending our interests time and again, including fighting to save Ellsworth Air Force Base and keeping important rural water projects like Mini Wiconi and the Lewis and Clark water system on track.

 Both Tim and Barbara have faced challenges together and have always fought to overcome them.
 In 2004, Tim battled prostate cancer.
 After surgery, all tests now show him clear of the disease.
 Barb, a two time breast cancer survivor, was crucial to his recovery.
 The two remain committed to raising awareness about cancer prevention and early testing.